An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Related Work

 \subsection{CNN models}

 Before the ViT model in 2020, CNN-based UNet models were the dominant approaches in the field of medical image segmentation, which efficiently capture local features through convolution operations.
 However, the original UNet suffered from limited feature extraction capability and the semantic gap between the encoder and decoder.
 To address these issues, the encoder or decoder modules of the UNet were improved to enhance feature learning.
 In DUNet (\cite{Jinetal2019}), the convolution layers of the original UNet were replaced by the deformable convolution layer to capture intricate features.
-The Attention Gate (AG) was introduced to automatically focus on target structures with different shapes and sizes by employing a large receptive field and semantic contextual information in Attention U-Net (\cite{Oktayetal2018}).
 The inception layers of the Google-Net (\cite{punnAgarwal2020}) were applied to automate the selection of the variety of layers in the deep network.
 However, the mentioned improvements were mainly based on local convolution operations, with only a weak ability to capture global contexts.

 Other works focused on adjusting the skip connections to alleviate the semantic gap between the encoder and decoder.
 The Group Aggregation Bridge module (GAB) in EGE-UNet (\cite{ruanetal2023}) effectively fused multi-scale information by grouping low-level features, high-level features, and a mask generated by the decoder at each stage.
 The densely connected skip connections were designed to aggregate features of different semantic scales in UNet++ (\cite{Zhouetal2019}), resulting in forming a highly flexible feature fusion scheme.
+The Attention Gate (AG) was introduced to automatically focus on target structures with different shapes and sizes by employing a large receptive field and semantic contextual information in Attention U-Net (\cite{Oktayetal2018}).
 A two-round fusion module (i.e., top to bottom and bottom to top) in the skip connections was performed to reduce the semantic gap in FusionU-Net (\cite{Lieatl2024}).
-However, existing works only utilize the features of different encoder layers to alleviate the semantic gap, neglecting the importance of effective semantic fusion between the encoder layer and the decoder layer.
+BRAU-NET++ (\cite{lan2024brau}) enhanced feature fusion by element-wise addition between encoder and decoder features, followed by channel and spatial attention.
+The proposed Skip Connection Channel-Spatial Attention (SCCSA) mechanism improves the model’s ability to highlight important features.
+However, most existing methods focus on enhancing encoder-side features or unidirectional fusion strategies, while overlooking the importance of explicitly modeling semantic correlations between encoder and decoder features for more effective integration of skip connections.